-Businesses can greatly differ in terms of their scales, functions, workflow, and revenue.
-Therefore, when it comes to choosing a suitable point-of-sale (POS) provider, there are multiple ways to customize the POS system based on specific needs.
+Businesses can significantly differ in terms of their scales, functions, workflow, and revenue.
+Therefore, when choosing a suitable point-of-sale (POS) provider, there are multiple ways to customize the POS system based on specific needs.
 If you want to explore more POS potentials, consider these 5 types of POS customizations you can likely get from your provider:

 Payment Gateway Integration

 More than 23% of customers said that they would abandon their shopping cart if the checkout process is too complicated or being asked for too much information.
-This abandonment rate can be due to an unsuitable payment gateway integration, when store owners may not fully understand the shopping experience of customers.
+This abandonment rate can be due to an unsuitable payment gateway integration, when store owners may not fully understand customers’ shopping experience.
 Furthermore, businesses sometimes selected payment gateways that are no longer suitable for the local areas where the store is located.

 As your business is growing, you may realize certain payment gateway changes that need to be done.
 To solve these problems, POS providers can help businesses to integrate and customize suitable payment gateways based on their particular needs.
 Don’t hesitate to ask your POS provider, as they often offer a wide range of solutions to choose from.